clojurebridge-minneapolis/track1-chatter/Pages/Page 3_Start project.md

 `src` is where the source code lives.

 `test` is where the tests are stored.
-(A best-practice method is to test the directory before starting the project -- we will skip this step in this tutorial.)
+(A best-practice method is to test the directory before starting the project &mdash; we will skip this step in this tutorial.)

 ### A closer look at the src directory